This is the BEST New Hampshire Black Fly survival guide!

 They tend to swarm around your head in large numbers but don't fear, they are not usually biters!

-1. Black flies are MOST active at dawn and dusk so plan your outdoor activities accordingly.
+1. Black flies are MOST active midmorning and dusk so plan your outdoor activities accordingly.
 If you get bitten, the area around the bite will get red, swollen and itchy!

 Mix 2 cups baking soda in a warm bath and soak when you get home.
 It'll make the bites feel better plus you'll get rid of the smell of bug spray!